h2oai/h2o-3/h2o-docs/src/product/data-science/mojo_import.rst

 Importing a MOJO
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-Importing a MOJO is available from Python, R, and Flow.
+Importing a MOJO can be done from Python, R, and Flow.
 H2O imports the model and embraces it for the purpose of scoring.
 Information output about the model may be limited.

 Importing in R or Python
 ''''''''''''''''''''''''